aiqm/torchani/README.md

 cd ./torchani_sandbox

 # Create a conda (or mamba) environment
-# Note that environment.yaml contains many optional dependencies needed to
+# Note that environment-dev.yaml contains many optional dependencies needed to
 # build the extensions, build the documentation, and run tests and tools
-# You can skip these if you are not planning to do that
+# You can comment these out if you are not planning to do that
-conda env create -f ./environment.yaml
+conda env create -f ./environment-dev.yaml

 # Install torchani
 pip install -v --no-deps --no-build-isolation -e .